CaiLiLab/MuRaL/README.md

 # MuRaL

-This is a README file!
+This is a README file for MuRaL!